By Sarah Malyan

 My anxiety over tech-check was neither the fault of the tech-check crew either.
 They knew we were new and were patient and explanatory.
 Our nerves were probably a little frustrating to them, but they never showed it.
 With all the fantastic machines around me, I was just praying that our little (large) elephant did the thing.
 It didn’t help that our drive and weapon check drew a crowd, either.
 For all my bravado, I’ll happily admit I was punched in the face by nerves (as well as jetlag) at tech-check.
 Kudos to my team for keeping me grounded!

 And after all that anxiety….
 She passed!!
-I drove her around the little test arena and Gus bonked the test-tyre with the hammer several times.
+I drove her around the little test arena and we gave that test-tyre a god bonking!

 I noticed a few impressed raised eyebrows in the crowd and felt a burst of pride for our bot and the team.
 I can’t begin to describe the relief of passing tech-check.
 Honestly after this point, I didn’t care if we won or lost, as long as the bot worked and we put on a good show doing it.
 The bot worked at least, and to find out if we put on a good show or not, you’ll have to watch Battlebots on Discovery!!